yjiang70/yjiang70.github.io/_pages/research.md

 redirect_from:
 ---

-In summer 2024 I participated in the [REU at UChicago](https://math.uchicago.edu/~may/REU2024/) under the mentorship of Prof. [Peter May](https://www.math.uchicago.edu/~may/), where I read about model categories, enriched categories, and \\((\infty,1)\\)-categories with a focus on understanding homotopy limits and colimits.
+In summer 2024, I participated in the [REU at UChicago](https://math.uchicago.edu/~may/REU2024/) under the mentorship of [Peter May](https://www.math.uchicago.edu/~may/), where I read about model categories, enriched categories, and \\((\infty,1)\\)-categories with a focus on understanding homotopy limits and colimits.
 I am extending this reading project into a senior thesis on stable infinity categories